EnderCaster/MyBillBooks/README.md

 NHibernate
 Mysql.Data
 Microsoft.Office.Interop.Excel
 Microsoft.CSharp
+Newtonsoft.json

 ## Release Note
+### 2017/4/12 Release 1.0.2
+1. Change hbm file compile option.
+2. You can use ime to input text by default now!
 ### 2017/3/14 Release 1.0.1
 1. Catch more Exception and record it to file.
-2. Pack log as Log.cs
+2. Pack log util as Log.cs
 ### 2017/2/27 Release 1.0
 1. Change the textbox whitch use to select date to DateTimePicker
 2. Catch some Exceptions